Book of Revelation: Aesthetic and literary

+D. H. Lawrence took an opposing (to, e.g., Rossetti), pessimistic view of Revelation in the final book he wrote, Apocalypse.
+He saw the language which Revelation used as being bleak and destructive; a 'death-product'.
+His specific aesthetic objections to Revelation were that its imagery was unnatural and that phrases like "the wrath of the Lamb" were "ridiculous".
+He saw Revelation as comprising two discordant halves.
+In the first, there was a scheme of cosmic renewal in "great Chaldean sky-spaces", which he quite liked.
+After that, Lawrence thought, the book became preoccupied with the birth of the baby messiah and "flamboyant hate and simple lust ... for the end of the world".

 Recently, aesthetic and literary modes of interpretation have developed, which focus on Revelation as a work of art and imagination, viewing the imagery as symbolic depictions of timeless truths and the victory of good over evil.
 Elisabeth Schüssler Fiorenza wrote Revelation: Vision of a Just World from the viewpoint of rhetoric.
 Accordingly, Revelation's meaning is partially determined by the way John goes about saying things, partially by the context in which readers receive the message and partially by its appeal to something beyond logic.

 Professor Schüssler Fiorenza believes that Revelation has particular relevance today as a liberating message to disadvantaged groups.
 John's book is a vision of a just world, not a vengeful threat of world-destruction.
 Her view that Revelation's message is not gender-based has caused dissent.
 She says humanity is to look behind the symbols rather than make a fetish out of them.
 In contrast, Tina Pippin states that John writes "horror literature" and "the misogyny which underlies the narrative is extreme."

-D. H. Lawrence took an opposing, pessimistic view of Revelation in the final book he wrote, Apocalypse.
-He saw the language which Revelation used as being bleak and destructive; a 'death-product'.
-Instead, he wanted to champion a public-spirited individualism (which he identified with the historical Jesus supplemented by an ill-defined cosmic consciousness) against its two natural enemies.
-One of these he called "the sovereignty of the intellect" which he saw in a technology-based totalitarian society.
-The other enemy he styled "vulgarity" and that was what he found in Revelation.
-"It is very nice if you are poor and not humble ... to bring your enemies down to utter destruction, while you yourself rise up to grandeur.
-And nowhere does this happen so splendiferously than in Revelation."
-Lawrence did not consider how these two types of Christianity (good and bad in his view) might be related other than as opposites.
-He noted the difference meant that the John who wrote a gospel could not be the same John who wrote Revelation.

-His specific aesthetic objections to Revelation were that its imagery was unnatural and that phrases like "the wrath of the Lamb" were "ridiculous."
-He saw Revelation as comprising two discordant halves.
-In the first, there was a scheme of cosmic renewal in "great Chaldean sky-spaces", which he quite liked.
-After that, Lawrence thought, the book became preoccupied with the birth of the baby messiah and "flamboyant hate and simple lust ... for the end of the world."
-Lawrence coined the term "Patmossers" to describe those Christians who could only be happy in paradise if they knew their enemies were suffering in hell.
+In recent years, theories have arisen which concentrate upon how readers and texts interact to create meaning and which are less interested in what the original author intended.